micmejia/bible-dump/NKJV/Ezekiel/Ezek 36.md

 And I will multiply the fruit of your trees and the increase of your fields, so that you need never again bear the reproach of famine among the nations.

 ###### 31
-Then you will remember your evil ways and your deeds that _were_ not good; and you will [^e]loathe yourselves in your own sight, for your iniquities and your abominations.
+Then you will remember your evil ways and your deeds that _were_ not good; and you will loathe yourselves in your own sight, for your iniquities and your abominations.

 ###### 32
 Not for your sake do I do _this,_" says the Lord God, "let it be known to you.
 Be ashamed and confounded for your own ways, O house of Israel!"